Alexis3857/The-Seven-Deadly-Sins-Datamine/README.md

 -write_changed_string is optional
 If used, the program will also write strings that got changed and not only new strings.

-Example if you only want to export the latest update of the game :
+Example if you want to export the assets from the latest update of the game :
 ```cmd
 7dsgcDatamine.exe -key=WfcpJydk4-U_Zdyr5jaxFskH1ewy5b5y
 ```